-The Transit Program of the TIP provides funding for projects and programs that address the capital needs prioritized by the three transit authorities in the region: the Massachusetts Bay Transportation Authority (MBTA), the Cape Ann Transportation Authority (CATA), and the MetroWest Regional Transit Authority
+The Transit Program of the TIP provides funding for projects and programs that address the capital needs prioritized by the three transit authorities in the region: the Massachusetts Bay Transportation Authority (MBTA), the Cape Ann Transportation Authority (CATA), and the MetroWest Regional Transit Authority (MWRTA).

-(MWRTA).
 The Transit Program is predominantly dedicated to achieving and maintaining a state of good repair for all assets throughout the transit system.
-The FFYs 2019-23 TIP includes \$3.2 billion in transit investments that will support state of good repair, modernize transit systems, and increase access to transit.
+The FFYs 2020-24 TIP includes \$3.1 billion in transit investments by the transit authorities that will support state of good repair, modernize transit systems, and increase access to transit.
 The Green Line Extension project is a major project programmed in this TIP that will expand transit service.